The page has been translated by Gen AI.

 --type=kubernetes.io/dockerconfigjson -n velero

-• Create Credential file for Object Storage access
+• Create a Credential file for accessing Object Storage

 cat << EOF > credentials-velero